NsnyaGit/Algorithm-study/README.md

-Repository created to improve CS knowledge and study algorithm
+This repository was created to improve CS knowledge and study algorithm